yguenduez/nerd-neck/report.md

 was quite big.

 In the final designs, everything was simplified.
-Instead of snapping and sliding, we overfit the bottom and the top part.
-Meaning they do not fit perfectly into each other.
+Instead of snapping and sliding, an overfit between the bottom and the top part is used, a so called _press-fit_.
+Meaning they do not fit perfectly into one other.
-So you have to press both parts into each other.
-The friciton between those parts are keeping those parts together.
+You have to press both parts into each other.
+The friction between those parts are keeping those parts together.
 The design is much simpler than the previous ones.

-## API Breaking Changes
+### API Breaking Changes

 As Rust is quite new (atleast in the embedded world) library APIs tend to break a lot.
 This means tutorials and howtos, where you get your information from, are already outdated, when you read themo.

-Even the use of ChatGPT was of not of much use, as its training data has been from older version of the documentation of libraries.
+Even the use of ChatGPT was of not of much use, as its training data has been from older versions of the documentation of libraries.
+It only helped in finding a library, but not with its usage.
-Only the libraries' documentations themselves where helpful, when developing Rust on the embedded side.
+Only the libraries' documentations themselves were really helpful, when developing Rust on the embedded side.

 Usually a crate (A rust library or executable, anything that creates a binary) comes with documentation.
 But its up to the maintainer of the library to keep the documentation up to date.

-## Soldering
+### Soldering

 With no prior experience in soldering, it was quite hard to solder everything together.
 Below you can see the soldered device (before it went into the housing).